mario73z/Anycubic-upgrade/README.md

-   After many months of trials and improvements, I was able to design, build and run a 3D printer of my idea that has been tested for half a year.
-This is one of the reasons why I decided to give the entire project to all interested parties.
-   The design is largely based on the excellent printers of the VoronDesign team.
-The presented project is a printer with a working area of x215 y140 z220, corexy kinematics and an implemented closed chamber.
-I am very happy with the Z axis solution.
-It is driven by the GT2 9mm belt.
-I was trying to design so that the drive transmission elements fit within the contour of the profiles.
-Everything is controlled by the clipper software.
-   I designed a printer in DesignSpark Mechanical.
-The project file is also shared.

-Presentation and a short film report on the construction and commissioning: [Video Anycubic by Mario Printers](https://www.youtube.com/watch?v=OtKOWbEIliU&ab_channel=MarioM)
+   Welcome
+I regularly receive various printers for repair or design and installation of improvements.
+However, the last project, due to the fact that I had a lot of freedom of redevelopment, seems to be quite interesting and the end result is so satisfactory that I decided to present it and make the project files available to everyone interested.
+From the base printer I used the frame, the Y axis mechanics, or the max part of the extruder.
+The mechanics and housing have been completely redesigned.
+The printer also got new electronics and clipper software.
+All design files are available with CAD for DesignSpark Mechanical and STL files.
+A short presentation is available on YouTube.: [Video Anycubic by Mario Printers](https://www.youtube.com/watch?v=OtKOWbEIliU&ab_channel=MarioM)